Sports fanatics: Top 15 exhilarating activities to do in Bali

 Go on a Cross-country, Downhill and Enduro track in Bali Bike Park which offers some steep slides and amazing mountain views through bamboo and coconut forests.
 The day ends with swimming and a much needed slap up lunch: though if you’re really keen, you can skip lunch and take a 2nd shorter trail instead.

 Activities to do in Bali: Canyoning – Get your muscles pumping

 Head off to Kerenkali Canyon in Gitgit Waterfalls: this is perfect for beginners to experience the thrill of climbing up a real waterfall.
 Canyoning is one of the few activities that will exercise all of your muscles so you might feel sore the next day but your fitness levels will have benefited!
 For the experienced canyoneers, do try Aling Gorges in Sambangan – this one is more challenging.

-13. Wakeboarding: Get your adrenaline levels up
+Activities to do in Bali: Wakeboarding – Get your adrenaline levels up

 Bali Wake Park promises endless fun for wakeboarding fans.
 The park is set in 5 hectares and unlike other wake board parks, you are not pulled along by a speed boat but instead by cable systems that are built throughout this manmade lake.
 This means you can wakeboard as much as you like and even practice your tricks on a series of obstacles and slides.
 The cable system is also ideal for beginners.

 What’s more, the park offers Asia’s biggest Aqua Park consisting of a series of inflatables over 8 metres high.
 Jump, roll, slide and challenge your friends and family.
 The fun never ends here.